 Strike a Pose!
-How 5 Over 50 Style Icons are Challenging Stereotypes
+How 9 Over 50 Style Icons Are Challenging Stereotypes

 When it comes to fashion for the mature woman, the question should not be “What’s in style?” or even “What should I wear?”
 Rather, ask yourself “Who am I?”
 So says Andrea Pflaumer, author and blogger on fashion, style, and art.
 Shopping For the Real You, her blog and book of the same name, is helping women worldwide discover and embrace what best evokes their own personal style.

-While speaking with Margaret Manning, Andrea discussed five style icons, all over 60, each of whom defies the conventional rules in order to express who they truly are.
-She wants you to take a look at these women and ask yourself how much of their spirit you also embody.
+Below we discuss 9 style icons and actresses, all over 60, each of whom defies the conventional rules in order to express who they truly are.
+We want you to take a look at these women and ask yourself how much of their spirit you also embody.

 Sarah Jane Adams